Deliverability 101: Six steps to protect your reputation

 Before you even send a single email, ensuring your technical setup is configured correctly is critical.

 • DMARC (Domain-based Message Authentication, Reporting, and Conformance): An email authentication protocol that builds on SPF and DKIM.
 A DMARC policy, at the most basic level, gives inbox providers specific instructions on handling emails that do not pass authentication and provides senders with a report of authentication outcomes for their domains and sending IPs.
+Check out our essential guide for more information on building a DMARC policy.

 • SPF (Sender Policy Framework): An email authentication method to prevent email spoofing.
 It allows the domain owner to specify which mail servers are permitted to send emails on behalf of that domain.